musikforschung/catmandu_picatobibtex/README.md

 # Files description

-* [BibTeX.pm](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/BibTeX.pm) contains some RILM specific fields in BibTeX which are not supported in the original module.
+* [BibTeX_bms.pm](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/BibTeX_bms.pm) contains some RILM-specific tags that are not supported in the original Catmandu [BibTeX module](https://github.com/LibreCat/Catmandu-BibTeX/tree/main/lib/Catmandu/Exporter): abstractor, author_afterword, author_collaborator, author_commentator, author_compiled, author_foreword, author_illustrator, author_introduction, author_supervisor, author_translator, country, crossref, editora, editoratype, editorb, editorbtype, editorc, editorctype, eventdate, eventtitle, honoured, language_original, reviewed-item.
 * The script [countrycode_collection.fix](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/countrycode_collection.fix) selects the country codes and IDs of all collections.
 The loader codes are written to a csv file and transferred to the essays contained in the collections in a later step.
 * [countrycode_journal.fix](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/countrycode_journal.fix) selects the country codes and IDs of all journals.
 The loader codes are written to a csv file and in a later step transferred to the articles contained in the journals.
 * [festschrift_proceeding.fix](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/festschrift_proceeding.fix) selects the IDs of all conference and festschriften and assigns the RILM-tag to them.
 The selected RILM-tags and IDs are written to a csv file and in a later step transferred to the articles contained in the conference and festschrift proceedings.